yasiss/ClassProject_GoodreadsScraper/README.md

 The initial set up (placeholder) of this repository was forked from CS410Assignments/CourseProject, holder for UIUC CS 410 - Text Transformation Systems, Fall 2021, Final Project.

-I will write a web scaper with Python to scrape Goodreads website, using Selenium and BeautifulSoup
+I created web scaper with Python to scrape Goodreads website, using Selenium and BeautifulSoup

 ## Overview
 <br />This Project is a GoodReads website scraper that take all the newreleases by month and genre in last 2 years from the website and gather the information about them and display the 5 highest rating ones.